datawire/bakerstreet-docker-example/README.md

 ```

 Let's canary launch a brand new **2.0** version of our service.
 The 2.0 version doesn't do anything functionally
-different besides report a new version, but, it is sufficient to show you how Baker Street enabled containers can be
+different besides report a new version, but it is sufficient to show you how Baker Street enabled containers can be
 canary released!

 `./launch_service.sh -p=9002 -v=2`